jay-tun/Celestial-Bodies-Database/README.md

-This is the Postgresql code for Building a Celestial Bodies Database project from FreeCodeCamp.
+This is the Postgresql code for Building a Celestial Bodies Database project from freeCodeCamp.
-You may infer from here, if needed.
+You may infer from here, if needed to help with difficulites you are facing.
-It was built with guidance from the requirement prompted in the project.
+It was built with instructions from the requirement prompted in the project.